Poorva Express (via Gaya): Coach composite

+Traction

-This train is hauled by Howrah or Ghaziabad based WAP7 in both directions.
+It is hauled by a Howrah Loco Shed based WAP-7 electric locomotive from end to end.

+Rake sharing

+The train shares its rake with Poorva Express (via Patna).

 Accident

 The 12381 Howrah - New Delhi Poorva Express via Gaya, which left from Howrah on 19 April 2019 got derailed at Ruma Railway Station, near Kanpur in Uttar Pradesh.
 At least 15 people were injured in this accident.
 As per PRO Kanpur Division, due to the modern LHB coach, something serious didn't happen.
 Commissioner of Railway Safety (CRS) of Indian Railways ordered a panel for enquiry in this accident.